macandcheese/fractal-sass-seed/README.md

 - cd into the "example" folder
 - `npm install` to install dependencies
 - `fractal start --sync` to start the Fractal instance with Browsersync
-- `gulp styles` to compile your css file, and then
+- `gulp styles` to compile your css file (the example project already has a compiled site.css file), and then
 - `gulp watch` to watch your sass files for changes and re-compile

 ### Longer